 Once you've got your shower head clean you'll want to keep it that way.
 Here are a few simple steps you can take to prevent limescale building up again.

 Wipe Down After Every Shower

 Wiping off any excess water and drying your shower head will go a long way to stopping limescale build up.

 Clean With Vinegar Frequently

-We also recommend cleaning your shower head with vinegar once a month.
-This will help remove any limescale deposits regularly before they become too difficult to remove.
+Polly Shearer also advises, "cleaning your shower head with vinegar once a month will keep on top of any limescale deposits before they become too difficult to remove."

 Remove Your Shower Head Frequently

 If you want to keep the nozzles on your shower head clear of limescale, it's a good idea to take it down relatively frequently and rinse out any of the smaller deposits which have begun to form.